smucclaw/eu-ai-act/act.md

 c.  improve legal certainty and contribute to the sharing of best practices through cooperation with the authorities involved in the AI regulatory sandbox with a view to ensuring future compliance with this Regulation and, where appropriate, with other Union and Member States legislation;

-d.

-e.

-f.
+d.  enhance authorities' understanding of the opportunities and risks of AI systems as

+e.  contribute to the uniform and effective implementation of this Regulation and,

+f.  contribute to the development or update of harmonised standards and common

 ```{=html}
 <!-- -->
 ```
-2.

-.
+2. The AI regulatory sandboxes may be established upon the decision of the national competent authorities, including jointly with those from other Member States, or by the European Data Protection Supervisor.
+They may be established upon request of any provider or prospective provider having an interest in participating in the sandbox, or at the sole initiative of the national competent authorities or the European Data

+Member States shall ensure that to the extent the innovative AI systems involve the processing of personal data or otherwise fall under the supervisory remit of other national authorities or competent authorities providing or supporting access to data, the national data protection authorities and those other national authorities are associated to the operation of

+As appropriate, national competent authorities may allow for the involvement in the AI regulatory sandbox of other actors within the AI ecosystem such as national or European standardisation organisations, notified bodies, testing and experimentation .

 2a.
-Access to the AI regulatory sandboxes shall be open to any provider or prospective provider of an AI system who fulfils the eligibility and selection criteria referred to in paragraph 6(a) and who has been selected by the national competent authorities or, where applicable, by the European Data Protection Supervisor following the selection procedure referred to in paragraph 6(b).
+Access to the AI regulatory sandboxes and supervision and guidance by the relevant authorities shall be free of charge, without prejudice to exceptional costs that national Access to the AI regulatory sandboxes shall be open to any provider or prospective provider of an AI system who fulfils the eligibility and selection criteria referred to in paragraph 6(a) and who has been selected by the national competent authorities or, where applicable, by the European Data Protection Supervisor following the selection procedure referred to in paragraph 6(b).
 Providers or prospective providers may also submit applications in partnership with users or any other relevant third parties.

-Participation in the AI regulatory sandbox shall be limited to a period that is appropriate to the complexity and scale of the project
+Participation in the AI regulatory sandbox shall be limited to a period that is appropriate to the complexity and scale of the project maximum period of 2 years, starting upon the notification of the selection decision.
+The .

-.
 This period may be extended by the national competent authority.

 Participation in the AI regulatory sandbox shall be based on a specific plan referred to in paragraph 6 of this Article that shall be agreed between the participant(s) and the national competent authoritie(s) or the European Data Protection Supervisor, as applicable.

-a.

-b.

-c.

-d.
+a.  description of the participant(s) involved and their roles, the envisaged AI system

+b.  the specific regulatory issues at stake and the guidance that is expected from the

+c.  the specific modalities of the collaboration between the participant(s) and the

+d.  a risk management and monitoring mechanism to identify, prevent and mitigate

 e.

 ```{=html}
 <!-- -->
 ```
 3. The participation in the AI regulatory sandboxes shall not affect the supervisory and corrective powers of the authorities supervising the sandbox.
-Those authorities shall exercice their supervisory powers in a flexible manner within the limits of the relevant legislation, using their discretionary powers when implementing legal provisions to a specific AI sandbox project., with the objective of supporting innovation in AI in the Union
+Those authorities shall exercice their supervisory powers in a flexible manner within the limits of the relevant legislation, using their discretionary powers when implementing legal provisions to a specific AI sandbox project., with the objective of supporting innovation in AI in the Union identified during the development and testing of such systems shall result in immediate mitigation and, failing that, in the suspension of the development and testing process until

 Provided that the participant(s) respect the sandbox plan and the terms and conditions for their participation as referred to in paragraph 6(c) and follow in good faith the guidance given by the authorities, no administrative fines shall be imposed by the authorities for infringement of applicable Union or Member State legislation, including the provisions of this Regulation.